inspec/inspec-aws/docs/resources/aws_transit_gateway_multicast_group_members.md

 `transit_gateway_multicast_domain_id` _(required)_

 The ID of the transit gateway multicast domain.
+This resource does not require any mandatory parameters.

+For additional information, see the [AWS documentation on the `rwgrwgrwgrwg` resource]().
 For additional information, see the [AWS documentation on AWS EC2 TransitGatewayMulticastGroupMember](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgatewaymulticastgroupmember.html).

 ## Properties